strues/TopShelf/README.md

 Run `npm install && bower install`, in order to get started.

-Run `gulp serve-dev` to launch the development.
+Run `gulp serve` to launch the development.

 ### Features